FIFA World Cup 2022: Host nation Qatar knocked out after second straight defeat

 FIFA World Cup 2022: Against Senegal, there were moments when Qatar showed exciting attacking play but the reigning Asian champions were outplayed by the opponents

 Qatar, the host nation of the FIFA World Cup 2022, were eliminated from the tournament on Friday (November 25).
-Millions of dreams have been shattered as Qatar became the first host nation in the history of the football World Cup to be knocked out after only two games.
+Millions of dreams were shattered as Qatar became the first host nation in the history of the football World Cup to be knocked out after only two games.

 Asian champions Qatar also become only the second home team to crash out in the group stage, after South Africa in 2010.
 But the hosts of 2010, South Africa, were knocked out in the final game of the group stage.